The integral trace form as a complete invariant for real $S_n$ number fields: Casimir elements associated to the trace pairing over number fields

-\begin{proposition} Let $K$ be a totally real number field of degree $n$, and let $L$ be a number field.
-Suppose that there is an isometry $\phi$ If the Casimir element $c_{\phi}$ is not equal to $0$ then Moreover, in such a case, the equality holds if and only if $M_{\phi}c_{\phi}=\pm 1$. \end{proposition}
+\begin{proposition} Let $K$ be a totally real number field of degree $n$, and let $L$ be a number field such that the extensions $L/\Q$ and $K/\Q$ are linearly disjoint.
+Suppose that there is an isometry Then, Moreover, in such a case, the equality holds if and only if $M_{\phi}c_{\phi}=\pm 1$. \end{proposition}